Dunkin' Donuts Interview Questions

 A possible answer to this question is

-• Say you have great leadership skills and will always promote an environment where there is a sense of urgency to satisfy guests.
+• Say you have excellent leadership skills and will always promote an environment with a sense of urgency to satisfy guests.

-• Mention you always pay great attention to detail and will always ensure brand standards and systems are executed correctly.
+• Mention that you always pay great attention to detail and ensure that brand standards and systems are executed correctly.

-• Finally, state you have great teamwork and communication skills and will always provide the team with effective feedback in a way that allows them to learn and grow.
+• Finally, state that you have great teamwork and communication skills and will always provide the team with effective feedback that allows them to learn and grow.

 Have you ever fired someone?
 Can you please explain your process?

-• If someone is performing poorly I would put them on a performance plan and let them know why they are not performing to their expectations.
-If after some time has passed and they have not improved their performance, I would let them go.
+• If someone is performing poorly, I would put them on a performance plan and tell them why they are not performing to their expectations.
+If, after some time has passed, they have not improved their performance, I would let them go.

 Where do you see yourself in five years?